AnqiAngelineWang/SOEN6611Project/README.md

 The package raw data includes the data generated for metric1,2,3,4,6.
 You can see the results in both .html file and csv file.

-The commands includes the commands needed for testing metric1,2,3,4,5.
+The commands for testing metric1,2,3,4,5 you can find in package configurations for code coverage, configurations for mutation testing and configurations for code churn respectively.

 The requirements including libraries and tools are in the corresponding folders to run the script.